ShindouAris/Backend_yt-dlp/Readme.md

 To download videos from websites requiring authentication, you'll need a `cookies.txt` file.
 This file stores your session cookies and enables authenticated downloads.

-#### Steps to Generate `cookies.txt`:
+#### Steps to get `cookies.txt`:
 1. Install the **Cookie-Editor** extension:
    - [Chrome Web Store](https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm)
    - [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/)
-2. Visit the website (e.g., YouTube) where you want to extract cookies.
+2. Visit youtube to extract cookies.
-3. Open the Cookie-Editor extension and click **Export** to save the cookies as a `.txt` file.
+3. Open the Cookie-Editor extension and click **Export** then choose NetScape to copy the cookies to your clipboard.
-4. Save the exported file as `cookies.txt` in the root directory of this project.
+4. Paste the exported cookie data into `cookies.txt` in the root directory of this project.

 > **Note**: Ensure the `cookies.txt` file is in the Netscape HTTP Cookie File format.
 The first line in the file should either be:
 > - `# HTTP Cookie File`, or